 - Pathway to permanent residency

-These benefits make New Zealand one of the most affordable study destinations.
+New Zealand is considered one of the most reasonable study destinations due to these advantages.

 Work Opportunities